 - There are a number of Student Residences in Galway where it is possible to pre-book accommodation - see the Accommodation Office webpage for details of all the approved residences.
 Please note, however, that the supply of rooms in student residences is very limited and there is no guarantee that you will succeed in booking one.

 - The Accommodation Office website provides links to accommodation agencies, flat-hunting websites, local newspapers, etc, but please do heed the advice they give: "We recommend that you do not pay a deposit for accommodation advertised on these websites prior to viewing it, meeting with the landlord and receiving the key to the property".

-- You should bear in mind that Corrib Village is the only student residence with any formal link to the university, but all the residences are managed independently of the university and any reservations must be made by dealing directly with the management via their websites.
+- You should bear in mind that Corrib Village and Goldcrest Village are the only student residences with a formal link to the university, but all the residences are managed independently of the university and any reservations must be made by dealing directly with the management via their websites.
 Demand is usually high, and early booking is advisable.
 Plesase note that it is not usually possible to book a room in these residences for a single semester.
 However, in the case of Corrib Village and Goldcrest Village, nominated Erasmus students will be given an opportunity to apply for one of a limited number of rooms resesrved in those residences for Erasmus students, either for a semester or a full academic year.
 You will receive more information about this from the Erasmus Team in the International Office after you are nominated by your home university.

 - Even if you apply early, you might find that some residences are fully booked.
 We recommend that if you are interested in particular residences, you should apply to join their waiting list if this option is given.
 In the case of Corrib Village, for instance, it is likely that there will be cancellations: an e-mail is usually sent to everyone on the waiting list around the 20th August and the available rooms will then be allocated on a first-come, first-served basis.